mattyoung101/team-dv-2019/README.md

 ## License
 This code is currently proprietary and confidential to Brisbane Boys' College and Team Deus Vult.
 No redistribution or use outside BBC teams is permitted.

-_At some point, the code may be re-licensed under the BSD 4-Clause or MPL._
+_In the near future, this code will be open-sourced under a BSD license._

 ## Libraries and licenses
 - ESP-IDF: Apache 2